Resources for Montessori Research

 Research Mini-Grants

 Mini-grants of up to $3,500 support research that can bring fresh insight to Montessori education.
 There are 2 categories of mini-grants: To fund research studies related to Montessori education and to provide support for the presentation of Montessori research at non-Montessori conferences.
 Applicants must be current members of AMS who either have or are pursuing a postgraduate degree.
 If the application is from 2 or more researchers, at least 1 member of the team must be an AMS member.
 AMS employees and AMS Board directors are ineligible for the award.
 The Research Mini-Grants Program is administered by the AMS Research Committee, whose Mini-Grants Subcommittee is authorized to review proposals and recommend grant recipients.
-Learn more by emailing Elizabeth Park using the subject line "AMS Research Mini Grants."
+Learn more by emailing Natalie Danner using the subject line "AMS Research Mini Grants."

-Awards Announced: May 30, 2024
+Awards Announced: May 30, 2025

 Final Report Due: December 10, 2025